Promoting LGBTQ+ Inclusivity in the IPM Field: Perspectives from IPM Professionals

 Chief Apiary Inspector at Massachusetts Department of Agricultural Resources (MDAR) and East Director for the Apiary Inspectors of America (AIA)

 Dr. Skyrm received a PhD in Entomology focused on the environmental impacts affecting bumble bees in the Willamette Valley from Oregon State University.
 Dr. Skyrm has always been driven by an intense love of bees to serve in supporting roles informed by the latest scientific research.
 This is evident since Kim has been working with wild and managed bees, beekeepers, farmers, pesticide applicators, gardeners, municipalities, and the public for the past 17 years through outreach education, research, and extension.
 This passion also spills into his spare time as well since Kim is an avid bombiculturist and has reared 16 different species of wild bumble bees along with maintaining honey bee hives as a hobby beekeeper.
-Kim is also a “cat-dad” doggie parent to Rubee, a Scottish terrier puppy, and Tran, a rose hair tarantula.
+Kim is also a “cat-dad” doggy parent to Rubee, a Scottish terrier puppy, and Tran, a rose hair tarantula.
 When not “bee-ing” fascinated by bees or being a pet dad, Kim enjoys spending time with his partner, Sarah, and their chosen family in Western Massachusetts.

 John McMullen (they/he)